tangnatta/INC242-Pi5-Docs-2025/SETUP_PI-OS.md

 17. Done!
 Here your Raspberry Pi 5 is set up and ready to use.
 18. (Optional, but recommended) Install and configure VNC server for remote access.
 You can follow the guide in [INSTALL_VNC.md](./INSTALL_VNC.md) to install and set up VNC server on your Raspberry Pi 5.

-Note1: On typing the config you need to check twice, after it flashed to sd card it cannot be changed unless you reflash the sd card again.
+Note 1: On typing the config you need to check twice, after it flashed to sd card it cannot be changed unless you reflash the sd card again.